-(Ord. of 9-7-1999, § 1(4-304))

 Sec.
 6-380.
 Collection and custody.

 At any time of delivery of wine, the wholesale dealer, distributor or manufacturer shall collect from the retail dealer the taxes imposed by this division and shall hold the money in trust for the city until the tax is remitted to the mayor and council as provided in this division.